intonoya/intonoya/README.md

 ### Hi there 👋

-My name is Inga, but you can also call me Solanj as if my secind name)
+My name is Inga, but you can also call me Solanj as if my second name.

+Currently I am studying in the Russian - Armenian University as a physicist-engineer, and in the 42Yerevan programming school as a computer scientist.

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/BBNYBoYa5VwtO/giphy.gif" width="250"/>